Benji Floros

-Benji Con Floros (born 1 March 1998) is an Australian cricketer who plays for Queensland.
+Benji Con Floros (born 1 March 1998) is an Australian cricketer who plays for Queensland, and also plays for Surrey, playing in the One Day Cup.
 He plays as a right-arm fast-medium bowler and right-handed batter.

 Career

 Floros firstly contracted for Queensland for the 2020–21 season.
 He also played 2nd XI cricket for Australian Capital Territory (ACT) and New South Wales (NSW).
 His older brother Jason played Sheffield Shield and One-Day cricket for Queensland between 2010 and 2017 and in the BBL for the Sydney Thunder and Brisbane Heat.
 His another brother Tim played some local tournament along with him and their cousins Alexander and Jake and uncle Billy.

 On 1 November 2024, Floros made his first-class debut against New South Wales during the 2024–25 Sheffield Shield season.
+On 21 July 2026, he made his debut for Surrey in the One Day Cup, against Lancashire.